hattyhacker/BareMetal-OS/src/BareMetal-Monitor/README.md

 - [NASM](https://nasm.us) - Assembly compiler to build the loader and kernel, as well as the apps written in Assembly.

-In Linux this can be completed with the following command:
+In Debian-based Linux distros this can be completed with the following command:

 	sudo apt install nasm

+## Commands

+- `dir`, `ls`: Show BMFS directory contents
+- `exec`: Executes the current program loaded into memory
+- `help`: Shows a list of available commands
+- `load`: Loads a program into memory for execution
+- `uname`, `ver`: Prints the OS version info

 // EOF